datacentricdesign/iob22/assignments/05-covid-dashboard/step2.md

 TypeError: The view function did not return a valid response.
 The return type must be a string, dict, tuple, Response instance, or WSGI callable, but it was a list.
 ```

 It tells us that our Python code returns a list where it is not permitted.
-It says `Response Instance`, the whole error is about Flask so we can safely assume it is about the HTTP Response we try to send back to the web browser.
+It says `Response Instance`, most lines in the error message are about Flask so we can safely assume it is about the HTTP Response we try to send back to the web browser.
 The one containing the Netherlands data.
 Let's have a look at the Netherlands data once again: [http://api.covid19api.com/country/netherlands/status/confirmed](http://api.covid19api.com/country/netherlands/status/confirmed).

 Indeed, this data does not start and end with curly brackets `{}`.
 It starts directly with square brackets `[]`; this is a list of values instead of a JSON object composed of key/value pairs.
 As this is not JSON standard, _Flask_ does not seem to like it.
 To solve the problem, we can put this list into a JSON object as follows: